Kikuyu has been a favourite front and back yard lawn for decades.

-Because both front and back yards have been steadily declining over recent years, the turf industry has researched and introduced new better performing varieties that are well suited to these changed conditions.
+Because both front and back yards have been getting smaller over recent years, the turf industry has researched and introduced new better performing varieties that are more suited to smaller yards.

-Two new exciting varieties of lawn are coming to the turf industry in 2018
+Two new exciting varieties of lawn entered the turf industry in 2018

 These varieties both boast the same resilience as DNA Certified Sir Walter but with a finer leaf blade.